Alabama cites abortion ruling in transgender medication case

 Alabama Attorney General Steve Marshall was unavailable for comment Thursday, a spokesman said.

-The Alabama case become be an early test of where judges stand on the scope of the abortion ruling.
-The 11th Circuit granted Alabama’s request for an expedited schedule for submitting briefs in its appeal, and a decision could come as soon as this fall.
+The Alabama case could become an early test of where judges stand on the scope of the abortion ruling.
+The appeals court granted the state’s request for an expedited schedule for submitting briefs, and a decision could come as early as this fall.

 While Alabama was already appealing the injunction in the transgender medication case, the state quickly incorporated the abortion decision into its filing.